asifuzzamann8/ETL-Workflow-using-Apache-NiFi/README.md

 ```

 ## ETL Workflow Development in NiFi
 NiFi's fundamental design concepts closely relate to the main ideas of Flow-Based Programming.
 Data or "FlowFile" is moved from one step to another for required processing and transformation.
 Each task is completed by the "FlowFile Processor".
 Connection defines the relationship among processors.

 Details Overview of NiFi: <a href="https://nifi.apache.org/docs/nifi-docs/html/overview.html#the-core-concepts-of-nifi">Click Here</a>

+The final NiFi workflow xml template: <a href="https://github.com/asifuzzamann8/ETL-Workflow-using-Apache-NiFi/tree/main/NiFi%20Template">Click Here</a>.
+The template can be directly exported once NiFi is configured properly.

 <p>
     <img src="https://user-images.githubusercontent.com/99446979/214911261-02edd756-98ab-4a23-938a-9b1652157eee.png" alt><br>